 Kitchenuhmaykoosib Inninuwug (Big Trout Lake/KI)

-The Kitchenuhmaykoosib Inninuwug (Big Trout Lake) Diesel Generating Station (DGS) has 4 Generators ranging from 400-1000 kW providing electrical power and distribution for the over 1100 (2022) on-reserve residents of the remote, fly-in, Oji-Cree speaking community located in Northern Ontario on beautiful Big Trout Lake.
+The Kitchenuhmaykoosib Inninuwug (Big Trout Lake) Diesel Generating Station (DGS) has distribution for the over 1100 (2022) on-reserve residents of the remote, fly-in, Oji-Cree speaking community located in Northern Ontario on beautiful Big Trout Lake.

 A few kilometers to the east of Kitchenuhmaykoosib Inninuwug is the community of Wapekeka.
 The two First Nations are connected by an access road, and in 2019 Hydro One Remotes worked together with the communities to build the first distribution “tie-line” in the Far North that connected their off-grid electrical systems.
 This interconnection allows for the sharing of energy between the communities which has improved reliability and enabled both communities to grow.